 Sourdough starter is wild yeast that is used to make sourdough bread.
 I love gluten-free sourdough and I regularly bake it with my brown rice starter.

-You can also make sourdough cookies, pancakes, pizza crust, and other recipes with a starter.
+You can also make sourdough cookies, pancakes with discard, sourdough pizza crust, and other recipes with a starter.
 Make sure to check out my gluten-free sourdough recipe collection!

 New to gluten-free sourdough?
 Watch my 16-minute video tutorial for beginners!